 One of the most common questions I had even before I moved here was: what can visiting women wear in Dubai?

-The advice I received from friends, the media, and my online research seemed to pulled my brain in one hundred different directions.So...
+The advice I received from friends, the media, and my online research seemed to pull my brain in one hundred different directions.So...
 Can I pack this skirt, or no?
 Click To Tweet

 Some rumors say that all women have to wear hijab and abaya when leaving the house.
 Some say the expectations are different for foreigners and for locals, so do whatever you want.
 I heard that you could wear a bathing suit at the beach, but only a one-piece.
 Wait, but that girl said she wore a bikini and never had any issues?
 Then I’m told that someone wore a simple t-shirt and shorts to Dubai Mall and was told by the police to cover up for indecency?

 Like… what?
 What to believe?

 Well, after living and studying here for an academic year I believe I have the dress code down to a science, and I’m here to share my knowledge with you so you don’t end up packing a suitcase full of things that you can’t or wouldn’t want to wear here.

-The easiest advice to keep in your mind is to always think of the situation and if your dress is respectful of cultural and religious tones of each place you visit.
-Hopefully the examples in this article will give you a better idea of how to dress to different places in this great city.
+The easiest advice to keep in your mind is to always think of the situation and if your dress is respectful of the cultural and religious tones of each place you visit.
+Hopefully, the examples in this article will give you a better idea of how to dress to different places in this great city.

 For some reason, people believe that this is what Dubai expat residents are forced to wear on a daily basis: